-- ask the student(s) to leave their luggage so the bus driver can store everything on the bus, while the group can get onto the bus. - take a register to make sure that everyone is present.
+- Ask you to leave your luggage next to the bus so the bus driver can store everything on the bus, while you can get onto the bus.

+- In the case of groups, take a register to make sure that everyone is present.